 How to Clean Your Tea Infuser

-- Hand wash delicate or silicone ones to keep them in good shape.
+- Hand wash delicate or silicone infusers.

 Final Sip